AdamJJ00/web-scrapping-pepper/README.md

 ## Project Structure
 The project is structured as follows:

-- `pepper_scraper`: This directory contains the Selenium scraper.
+- `pepper_scraper/selenium`: This directory contains the Selenium scraper.
-- `pepper_scraper/spiders`: This directory contains the Scrapy spiders.
+- `pepper_scraper/scrapy/pepper_scraper/spiders`: This directory contains the Scrapy spiders.
-- `pepper_scraper/spiders/pepper_scraper.py`: This is the main Scrapy spider that scrapes the data.
+- `pepper_scraper/scrapy/pepper_scraper/spiders/pepper_scraper.py`: This is the main Scrapy spider that scrapes the data.
-- `pepper_scraper/spiders/pepper_url_spider.py`: This Scrapy spider scrapes the URLs.
+- `pepper_scraper/scrapy/pepper_scraper/spiders/pepper_url_spider.py`: This Scrapy spider scrapes the URLs.
-- `pepper_scraper/items.py`: This file defines the Scrapy items.
+- `pepper_scraper/scrapy/pepper_scraper/items.py`: This file defines the Scrapy items.
-- `pepper_scraper/middlewares.py`: This file contains the Scrapy middlewares.
+- `pepper_scraper/scrapy/pepper_scraper/middlewares.py`: This file contains the Scrapy middlewares.
-- `pepper_scraper/pipelines.py`: This file contains the Scrapy pipelines.
+- `pepper_scraper/scrapy/pepper_scraper/pipelines.py`: This file contains the Scrapy pipelines.
-- `pepper_scraper/settings.py`: This file contains the Scrapy settings.
+- `pepper_scraper/scrapy/pepper_scraper/settings.py`: This file contains the Scrapy settings.
-- `pepper_scraper/run_spider.py`: This script runs the Scrapy spider.
+- `pepper_scraper/scrapy/pepper_scraper/run_spider.py`: This script runs the Scrapy spider.
-- `pepper_scraper/scrapy.cfg`: This is the configuration file for Scrapy.
+- `pepper_scraper/scrapy/pepper_scraper/scrapy.cfg`: This is the configuration file for Scrapy.
-- `pepper_data.csv`: This CSV file contains the scraped URLs.
+- `pepper_scraper/scrapy/url_scrapy.csv`: This CSV file contains the scraped URLs.
-- `pepper_scrapped_data.csv`: This CSV file contains the scraped data.
+- `pepper_scraper/scrapy/data.csv`: This CSV file contains the scraped data.
 - `pepper_data_analysis.ipynb`: This Jupyter notebook contains the data analysis of the scraped data.
-- `pepper_recognition.py`: This script processes the scraped data.
+- `pepper_scraper/selenium/pepper_recognition.py`: This script processes the scraped data.

 ## How to Run
 ### Installation